Time to Make

 How to Make

 - To make a 10cm diameter starfish, cut off 5 strips from a block of Air Drying Clay using the flat end of a modelling tool or use a knife.

 Knead and shape the strips into balls then roll with your fingers into 5 sausages, making each one approximately 5cm in length.

 Shape each piece into a leg, making one end more pointed.
 Press the 5 legs together to form a star shape, with the thicker ends in the middle.

 Use a pointed modelling tool or the end of a pencil to make a pattern onto the starfish.
 Curl the legs then leave to set hard, following the instruction on the packet.
 To make a smaller-sized starfish, use 5 x 1/2 strips of Fimo.

 - Select some shells to use, paint some with a white base coat and some with a colour.
 To make lighter shades as variations, mix a small amount of white with the colour.
 Add a second coat if you need to, then leave to dry.
 Turn the shells over and paint the reverse side, using the same selection of colours, or a contrasting colour if you prefer.
 Paint the starfish using the same colours.
 Leave to dry.

 - Working with the same colour palette, paint patterns onto the shells and starfish using a thin brush or a cotton bud to paint dots.
 Leave to dry.

 - Put the shells and starfish in a basket or as part of an arrangement.
 The painted shells could also be placed outside.

-To help the Fimo starfish stay in shape, place it into a muffin tray compartment then bake in the oven so the legs stay curled upwards.
+To help the starfish stay in shape, place it into a muffin tray compartment when leaving to harden so the legs stay curled upwards.